aws-samples/serverless-patterns/apigw-execution-logs/README.md

 1. During the prompts:
     * Enter a stack name
     * Enter the desired AWS Region
+    * Enter a CloudWatch AccessLogGroup Name for the API Gateway logs
     * Allow SAM CLI to create IAM roles with the required permissions.

     Once you have run `sam deploy --guided` mode once and saved arguments to a configuration file (samconfig.toml), you can use `sam deploy` in future to use these defaults.